hopperrr/DiffMorph/readme.md

 # Differentiable Morphing

 ### Image morphing without reference points by applying warp maps and optimizing over them.
-Differentiable Morphing is machine learning algorithm that can morph any two images without reference points.
-It called "differentiable morphing" because neural network here is not used in traditional data to label mapping sence, but as an easy way to solve optimisation problem where one image is mapped to another via warp maps that are found by gradient descent.
+Differentiable Morphing is a machine learning algorithm that can morph any two images without reference points.
+It called "differentiable morphing" because the neural network here is not used in traditional data to label a mapping scene, but as an easy way to solve optimisation problem where one image is mapped to another via warp maps that are found by gradient descent.
 So after maps are found there is no need for the network itself.

 ## Results
 ![example 1](images/example_1.gif)